| 15 min read

 It’s an approach that will only work if there is dynamic integration between the different elements.
 The different aspects of a complex cloud strategy must not be managed in isolation, but integrated into something that is potentially much greater than the sum of its parts.
 Early private cloud deployments tended to be strictly segregated from applications running in the public cloud, but the future of hybrid cloud computing must do away totally with this separation, enabling the dynamic distribution of applications and databases across multiple environments.

-Why the network is key to it all
+5. Why your network is the key

 In this scenario, it easy to understand how the success of a hybrid or multi-cloud strategy model is in a large measure down to the quality of the network that underpins it.
 Any cloud adoption or digital strategy will either sink or swim on its connectivity, none more so than a hybrid one with its volatile traffic patterns and peaks and troughs of demand.